jesusjav/ReactNativeTestWR/README.md

 10. Separate Constants to a diferent file.

+11. Make nice and reusable style, now is hardcoded.

-11. Use Jest, never use it but id like to try. must be fun.
+12. Use Jest, never use it but id like to try. must be fun.

 Hope you find it useful!